colorimgugr/spectral_visualizer_front/README.md

 ### ☁️ 3.
 Upload Everything to GitHub
 Once you’ve added your images and metadata, and confirmed everything works correctly **locally**.
-Then, follow these steps to upload your changes to GitHub:
+Then, open a terminal in the root folder of the project and follow these steps to upload your changes to GitHub:
 1. Stage all the new and modified files:
    ```bash
    git add .